bairdlangenbrunner/bairdlangenbrunner.github.io/setup.md

 ## Useful tools for climate data analysis :earth_americas:

-A few of my favorites include:
+Outside of Python, a few of my favorites include:

 * [ncview][ncview]:  Written by David Pierce at Scripps, this is a really lightweight way to view NetCDF files.
 * [NCO][nco]:  NCO stands for "NetCDF Operators" and has a few really great tools to splice up NetCDF files and do quick calculations on them (even regridding!).
 [This website][jisao] out of the University of Washington has taught me everything I need to know.